-The secondary method of addressing the adequate sites requirement is through an inventory of dwellings that received building permits between-January 1, 2007, the beginning of the Regional Housing Needs Allocation (RHNA) period (January 1, 2014), and December 2011the beginning of the Housing Element planning period (January 31, 2015).
-Additionally, 34 units converted from market rate to deed restricted affordable rental units are accounted for in the overall development inventory.
-Figure IV-4 provides a summary of building permits issued or units converted since the beginning of this planning period in July 2014.
+The secondary method of addressing the adequate sites requirement is through an inventory of dwellings that received building permits between the beginning of the Regional Housing Needs Allocation (RHNA) period (January 1, 2014) and the beginning of the Housing Element planning period (January 31, 2015).
+Figure IV-4 provides a summary of building permits issued or units converted in July 2014.